-Today’s feature takes you back to 1986 for Crime Story starring Dennis Farina along with other great Chicago actors.
-The supporting cast through the two seasons included a very young David Caruso, Julia Roberts (her first ever TV appearance) along with others including Kevin Spacey (his first TV appearance), Deborah Harry, Gary Sinise, Ving Rhames, William Russ (who along with Kevin Spacey would go on to major fame in WISEGUY starring Kevin Wahl), Christian Slater, Lorraine Bracco, Pam Grier, jazz musician Miles Davis made a cameo in the first-season episode “The War” playing jazz with Stephen Lang, jazz musician Dexter Gordon appeared in the second-season episode “Moulin Rouge.”, Stanley Tucci, Bruce McGill, George Dzundza, who would have later success on Law & Order and others.
+The supporting cast through the two seasons was like an incubator for future stars.
+To name a few, a very young David Caruso, Julia Roberts (her first-ever TV appearance) along with others including Kevin Spacey (his first TV appearance), Deborah Harry, Gary Sinise, Ving Rhames, William Russ (who along with Kevin Spacey would go on to major fame in WISEGUY starring Kevin Wahl), Christian Slater, Lorraine Bracco, Pam Grier, jazz musician Miles Davis made a cameo in the first-season episode “The War” playing jazz with Stephen Lang, jazz musician Dexter Gordon appeared in the second-season episode “Moulin Rouge.”, Stanley Tucci, Bruce McGill, George Dzundza, who would have later success on Law & Order and others.

 Season Two episode “Protected Witness” featured both Laura San Giacomo as Theresa Farantino, and Billy Zane as Frankie ‘The Duke’ Farantino.
 Michael J. Pollard played pimp Leon Barski, and William Hickey played Judge Neville Harmon in “The Brothel Wars”.